The LATEST Incident Report

 We are standing in the footsteps of Frederick Douglass.

-We are continuing his work.
+We are continuing with his love, courage, humility and message.

 A Legacy Renewed

-But discovering that we share not just a name but a mission with Douglass’s historic publication affirms that we are exactly where we need to be:
+Discovering that we share not just a name but a mission with Douglass’s historic publication affirms that we are exactly where we need to be: rooted in legacy, fueled by bravery, ever-purposed and unwavering in determination.

 Where We Go From Here

-It sharpens our commitment to center Black voices, demand accountability, and build pathways to healing and justice across the African diaspora.
+This revelation is more than a proud coincidence — it’s a calling.
+It sharpens our commitment to center Black equity, insist on equitable accountability, and realize pathways to healing and resolution first at home and then across the Human diaspora.

-No comments
+0 comments